doublerobotics/d3-sdk/README.md

 With a native application, you can get access to raw sensor data, such as direct access to the RealSense D430 depth sensors.
 You could also create a user interface using any GUI toolkit that you prefer.

+#### In-Call Sidebar Apps

+In-Call sidebar apps give developers the ability to add functionality to the driving experience in our desktop web driver client.
+[See more](docs/Sidebar%20Apps.md)

 ## Examples

 1. [nodejs-basic](examples/nodejs-basic) - This example shows the most basic way to communicate with the d3 service in Node.js.